touchgfx/touchgfx-open-repository/README.md

    - Purpose of the widget - Any screenshots you may have could be shown here.
    - Version(s) of TouchGFX you've tested your code on
    - Functional description of the widget and it's configuration.
 Code can be verbatim formatted in .md by indenting with 4 spaces.

-On the TouchGFX website you can request a full evaluation version of the framework as well as order commercial licenses.
-Read more about the concept of widgets, containers and mixins in  in the TouchGFX [documentation](http://touchgfx.com/documentation/html/index.html).

 Please note that your contribution is subject to the terms that can be found <a href="license.txt">here</a>.